JHodgkins/MSP4-MovieBox/README.md

 The application will use external resources to inform the end user about interesting information relating to their possible media order.
 The application will allow for easier processing of future orders by allowing a user to securely save previously entered order details required for future checkout interactions.

+## Research
+Please view the [research](docs/research/RESEARCH.md) document for details of user research carried out through the planning phase for MovieBox.